GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

   <figcaption>The chrome://topics-internal page Classifier panel shows topics selected, hosts visited, and model version and path.</figcaption>
 </figure>

-The current implementation of the Topics API infers topics from hostnames only: not any other part of a URL.
+The current implementation of the Topics API infers topics from hostnames only; not from any other part of a URL.

 Use hostnames only (without protocol or path) to view inferred topics from the `chrome://topics-internals` Classifier. `chrome://topics-internals` will display an error if you attempt to include a "/" in the Host field.